rusty1s/pytorch_scatter/README.md

 export TORCH_CUDA_ARCH_LIST = "6.0 6.1 7.2+PTX 7.5+PTX"
 ```

+### Windows

+If you are installing this on Windows specifically, **you will need to point the setup to your Visual Studio installation** for some neccessary libraries and header files.
+To do this, add the include and library paths of your installation to the path lists in setup.py as described in the respective comments in the code.

 If you are running into any installation problems, please create an [issue](https://github.com/rusty1s/pytorch_scatter/issues).
 Be sure to import `torch` first before using this package to resolve symbols the dynamic linker must see.